 Expedite Database Migration with Astera Centerprise

-Astera Centerprise is an end-to-end data management solution that is designed to cater to the complex needs of businesses.
+Astera Centerprise is an end-to-end data management solution designed to cater to the complex needs of businesses.
 When you need to perform a database migration, Centerprise can help you with:

-- Parallel processing engine and high-availability feature that promises you optimal performance with minimal downtime
+- Parallel processing engine and high-availability feature promises you optimal performance with minimal downtime

 - Data synchronization capability that helps you capture changed data and save the time and processing power spent on bulk data loads